cfe-lab/MiCall/CONTRIBUTING.md

 7. Upgrade the scripts and docker image in your local Kive server.
 Process the microtest data.
-7. Upgrade the scripts and docker image in the Kive test server, and record the id of the new pipeline.
+7. Upgrade the scripts and docker image in the Kive test server, and record the id of the new pipelines.
 You might find the Kive project's `dump_pipeline.py` and `upload_pipeline.py` scripts helpful.
 They are in the `utils` folder.
 8. Process all the samples from test_samples.csv on the Kive test server using the `release_test_*.py` scripts to compare the results of the new release with the previous version.
 Get the comparison signed off to begin the release process.
+8. Upgrade the scripts and docker image in the main Kive test server, and record the id of the new pipelines.
 8. Stop the micall_watcher service on the main Kive server after you check that it's not processing any important runs.